SitronX/UnityTimeRewinder/README.md

 ## Shameless plug

-The main propeler of this project is my released game where you can find this rewind system in practise.
-This logical game is available for free on [Google Play](https://play.google.com/store/apps/details?id=com.SitronCOR.Forcel).
+The main propeler of this project is my released game where you can find this rewind system in practice.
+This physics based puzzle game is available for free on [Google Play](https://play.google.com/store/apps/details?id=com.SitronCOR.Forcel).

 [![GooglePlay](https://github.com/SitronX/UnityTimeRewinder/assets/68167377/0723f83b-cb70-4777-a85d-67a7bb138696)](https://play.google.com/store/apps/details?id=com.SitronCOR.Forcel)

+<b>Thank you if you decide to try it out :)</b>